 Any real estate development project involves significant risk that costs of development, construction, and completion will exceed budgeted costs.
 The development of the Property involves the additional risk that renovation of existing buildings may involve dealing with conditions that are unknown at this time.
 Furthermore, the Company is attempting to maintain certain architectural features of the Property that might otherwise be altered or eliminated because of the additional costs associated with repair or future maintenance.
 A recent McMenamins project entailing similar risks, the Anderson School renewal in Bothell, Washington, exceeded initially budgeted costs by approximately 19 percent.
-For this Project, Brewpubs has agreed to bear any cost overruns exceeding the available proceeds of the construction loan, this offering, and any tax credit equity raised.
+For this Project, BrewpubsDAP has agreed to bear any cost overruns exceeding the available proceeds of the construction loan, this offering, and any tax credit equity raised Historic Tax Credits equity raised.
+Any amounts paid by DAP for construction costs will constitute a capital contribution that will increase its capital account with the Company.
+DAP will be entitled to be repaid this capital contribution (without interest) upon liquidation of the Company or sale or refinancing of the Property, but only after A Unit holders have received their Preferred Return and repayment of their invested capital.
 However, if development costs exceed budgeted costs, the Company may increase the amount of the construction loan if permitted by the lender, or could seek to raise additional equity capital or incur other debt.
-If such funding sources are not available, it may not be possible for the Company to complete the Project, and the Company might default on its loan obligations.
-If the additional funding is available, the cost of obtaining it in order to complete the Project could adversely affect the financial performance of the Project and returns to investors.
+If such funding sources are not available, and if DAP cannot honor its commitment to fund costs overruns, it may not be possible for the Company to complete the Project, and the Company might default on its loan obligations.
+If the additional funding is available, the cost of obtaining it in order to complete the Project could dilute the interests of investors, or otherwise adversely affect the financial performance of the Project and returns to investors.